nickdefazio/fidectus-code-sample/README.md

 * The API should enforce required fields

 ## Storage Requirements
-This application should be capable of storing data within memory.
-Note that it does not need to persist this data between restarts.
+This application should be capable of storing data in memory -- save data as you see fit:
-We suggest one of the following, but you are welcome to implement storage however you see fit:

 1. A simple Spring Data/In memory database solution
    - https://spring.io/guides/gs/accessing-data-jpa/ and https://spring.io/guides/gs/accessing-data-rest/ provide excellent samples of this
 2. If you are not familiar with Spring Data/storage, feel free to implement your own.
 This can be as simple as an ArrayList or similar that stores events, or something of your own design.

-Keep in mind that the objective here is to simply persist events by any means necessary, but we are looking for well written code that specifically separates storage responsibilities from REST concerns(https://en.wikipedia.org/wiki/SOLID).
+The objective here is to simply persist events by any means necessary, focus on well-written code and component architecture rather than persistence.

 ## Testing requirements
 We are looking for you to implement well tested code for this sample so unit and integration tests are in scope.

-To aid in this, we have provided the jacoco plugin, which can produce a unit test coverage report.
-Note that this does not mean we expect
-100% coverage, but we do ask that you implement what you feel is reasonable.
+The jacoco plugin is provided to view unit test coverage report.
+Note that this does not mean we expect 100% coverage, but we do ask that you implement what you feel is reasonable.